Really-Simple-Plugins/complianz-gdpr/readme.txt

 With some custom css this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.

 == Change log ==
+= 3.0.2 =
+* Fix: Gravity forms checkbox not generated correctly
+* Fix: not reaching 100% because of empty cookie settings warning without notice
+* Fix: brand color not saved in cookiebanner settings
+* Fix: Elementor forcing lineheight of 0 in embeds

+= 3.0.1 =
+* Fix: hook for DB upgrade moved to an earlier one.

 = 3.0.0 =
 * Fix: removed Google Plus integration, as it's discontinued
 * Fix: prevent saving from document URL's on autosave and revisions